Cal Girls Lacrosse Summer Camp

 Come join us this summer at the Cal Lacrosse Camp!
 Camp will be held on the beautiful UC Berkeley campus, located on the eastern side of the San Francisco Bay with the central campus resting on 178 acres in Berkeley, California.

 Directed by the Head Coach at Cal, Brooke Eubanks, the Cal Lacrosse Camp is for emerging and elite players looking to take their game to the next level!
-Assisting Coach Eubanks at the camp this summer are assistant coach, Jennifer Porretto, a two-time team captain at Ohio State, and former All-American at Colorado, Paige Soenksen.
-Space is limited.
+Assisting Coach Eubanks at the camp this summer are assistant coach, Denise Wescott, with over 30 years of Division I collegiate coaching experience and former All-American at Colorado, Paige Soenksen.

 The Cal Girls Lacrosse Camp is open to any any all entrants and limited only by number, age and gender.